tabemann/porcupine/README.md

 # porcupine
-An IRC client library for Haskell
+A process-based concurrency library for Haskell.